 It’s hard to think of British amp manufacturers without thinking of Vox or Marshall, but back in the day, brands like Selmer and WEM reigned supreme.

-The UK has birthed its fair share of noteworthy guitar amp manufacturers in the last century.
+The UK has birthed its fair share of noteworthy guitar amp brands and manufacturers in the last century.
 However, despite promising starts, some of these have never made the impact that, Vox or Marshall has.
 Clever marketing and attachment to certain bands that were a part of the British invasion and beyond saw these brands dominate from the ‘60s and into the future, leaving virtually everyone else in the dust.

 Ergo, it’s easy to overlook that companies like Dallas Arbiter and Selmer were once – at different points in time – the biggest amp manufacturers in the UK.
-Selmer was, in fact, the first-ever of its kind.
+Selmer amps were, in fact, the first-ever of its kind.
 Also noteworthy was WEM, headed by renowned innovator Charlie Watkins.
 All three are practically no more, but in honour of their heydays, let’s take a look back at some iconic vintage amps from these brands that you may have overlooked.

 Dallas Arbiter: Sound City

 Once upon a time England’s biggest musical instrument company, Dallas Arbiter was the outcome of a 1967 merging of Arbiter Electronics and the practically ancient Dallas Music.
 First established in 1875, John E. Dallas & Sons thrived on rumours that they made an instrument for a relative of Queen Victoria.